 Five of the six definitions of extraneousness (the exception being recommending changes in Social Security) have been cited as bases for points of order under the Byrd rule.
-The most common basis, that the provision or amendment did not change outlays or revenues, was cited as the sole basis in 34 instances and as one of two bases in three other instances.
-None of the other bases were cited as often; the second-most cited basis, that the provision or amendment was outside an instructed committee's jurisdiction, was cited in 15 instances.
+The most common basis, that the provision or amendment did not change outlays or revenues, was cited as the sole basis in 40 instances and as one of two bases in three other instances.
+None of the other bases were cited as often; the second-most cited basis, that the provision or amendment was outside an instructed committee's jurisdiction, was cited in 16 instances.
 In some instances, the basis for the point of order was not cited.

 The Byrd rule has been used primarily during initial consideration of a reconciliation measure.
-It has been invoked only five times during consideration of a conference report-twice in 1993, once in 1995, once in 1997, and once in 2005:
+It has been invoked only six times during consideration of a conference report-twice in 1993 and once in each of 1995, 1997, 2005, and 2017:

-- in 1993, two points of order against matter characterized as extraneous in a conference report were rejected by the chair.
+- In 1993, two points of order against matter characterized as extraneous in a conference report were rejected by the chair.
 In both instances, the chair's ruling was upheld upon appeal.
-The two motions to appeal the chair's rulings were defeated by identical votes, 43-57; - in 1995, two sections were struck from a conference report and the two chambers had to resolve the final differences with a further amendment between them; - in 1997, a section in the conference report was retained following a successful vote (78-22) to waive a point of order; and - finally, in 2005, three provisions were struck from a conference report (another provision was retained), necessitating action on a further amendment between the two chambers.
+The two motions to appeal the chair's rulings were defeated by identical votes, 43-57; - In 1995, two sections included in a conference report were struck from the bill after a motion to waive the point of order was rejected (54-45), and the two chambers had to resolve the final differences with a further amendment between them; - In 1997, a section in the conference report was retained following a successful vote (78-22) to waive a point of order; - In 2005, three provisions included in a conference report were struck from the bill (another provision was retained), after a motion to waive the point of order was rejected (52-48), necessitating action on a further amendment between the two chambers. - Finally, in 2017, three provisions in a conference report were struck from the bill after a motion to waive the point of order was rejected (51-48), and the two chambers had to resolve the final differences with a further amendment between them.

-As shown in Table 3, points of order and waiver motions under the Byrd rule have occurred more frequently in the 1990s (81) compared to the 1980s (5) or the 2000s (41 so far).
+As shown in Table 3, points of order and waiver motions under the Byrd rule have occurred more frequently in the 1990s (81) compared to the 1980s (5), 2000s (11), 2010s (36), or 2020s (19 by August 31, 2022).
 The middle years of the decade of the 1990s, covering calendar years 1993 through 1997, were especially active in this regard, accounting for 65 of the total 81 points of order and waiver motions during that decade.
 The most active single year was 2010, which involved 20 points of order and waiver motions.